ultimecreation/project12-front-end-dashboard/README.md

 - open the project using your IDE (VsCode for example)
 - open a new terminal
 - run `npm install`
-- once the installation is completed, run `npm run dev`
+- once the installation is completed, run `npm start`